Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorem : graph topology

 \begin{prop} The space $X\lla$ is contractible for every $\lambda\geq 0$ and every space $X$ from the list \eqref{eq:XgR}. \end{prop}

-\proof Choose a positive injective compact operator $k$ of norm $<1$.
-We will show that, for such a $k$, the homotopy $H'_t$ defined by \eqref{eq:RtoRK} preserves $X\lla$ and thus provides a deformation retraction of $X\lla$ to a subspace of $X_K\lla$.
-Contractibility of $X\lla$ then follows from Proposition \ref{prop:gRllK}.
+\proof Choose a positive injective compact operator $k$ of norm $\leq 1$, and let $H'$ be the corresponding homotopy given by formula \eqref{eq:RtoRK}.
+We will show that $H'_t$ preserves $X\lla$.
+Then the restriction of $H'$ to $X\lla$ provides a deformation of this space to a subspace of $X_K\lla$, which is contractible by Proposition \ref{prop:gRllK}.